the1lab/1lab/src/Cat/Functor/Adjoint.lagda.md

 Another perspective on adjoint functors is given by finding "most efficient solutions" to the "problem" posed by a functor.
-For instance, the ([ff]) inclusion of [prosets] into [strict precategories] poses the problem of turning a precategory into a proset.
-While this can't be done in a 1:1 way (precategories are strictly more general than prosets), we _can_ still ponder whether there is some "most efficient" way to turn a category into a proset.
+For instance, the ([ff]) inclusion of [posets] into [strict precategories] poses the problem of turning a precategory into a posets.
+While this can't be done in a 1:1 way (precategories are strictly more general than posets), we _can_ still ponder whether there is some "most efficient" way to turn a category into a posets.

 [ff]: Cat.Functor.Base.html#ff-functors
-[prosets]: Cat.Thin.html#Prosets
+[posets]: Order.Base.html
 [strict precategories]: Cat.Instances.StrictCat.html#strict-precategories

-While we can't directly consider maps from precategories to proset, we _can_ consider maps from precategories to the inclusion of a proset; Let us write $\ca{C}$ for a generic precategory, $\ca{P}$ for a generic proset, and $U(\ca{P})$ for $\ca{P}$ considered as a precategory.
-Any functor $\ca{C} \to U(\ca{P})$ can be seen as "a way to turn $\ca{C}$ into a proset", but not all of these can be the "most efficient" way.
-In fact, there is a vast sea of uninteresting ways to turn a precategory into a proset: turn them all into the [terminal] proset!
+While we can't directly consider maps from precategories to posets, we _can_ consider maps from precategories to the inclusion of a poset; Let us write $\ca{C}$ for a generic precategory, $\ca{P}$ for a generic poset, and $U(\ca{P})$ for $\ca{P}$ considered as a precategory.
+Any functor $\ca{C} \to U(\ca{P})$ can be seen as "a way to turn $\ca{C}$ into a poset", but not all of these can be the "most efficient" way.
+In fact, there is a vast sea of uninteresting ways to turn a precategory into a poset: turn them all into the [terminal] poset!

 [terminal]: Cat.Diagram.Terminal.html

 A "most efficient" solution, then, would be one through which all others factor.
-A "universal" way of turning a strict precategory into a proset:
+A "universal" way of turning a strict precategory into a poset:
 A **universal morphism** from $\ca{C}$ to $U$.
 The way we think about universal morphisms (reusing the same variables) is as [initial objects] in the [comma category] $\ca{C} \swarrow U$, where that category is